-In Fiscal 2005, non-affiliate independent Directors received fees ranging from \$1,000 to \$2,000 for each Board of Directors meeting or Board of Directors conference call they attended and fees ranging from \$500 to \$1,000 for each Board Committee meeting they attended, in person or telephonically.
+In Fiscal 2005, non-employee Directors received fees ranging from \$1,000 to \$2,000 for each Board of Directors meeting or Board of Directors conference call they attended and fees ranging from \$500 to \$1,000 for each Board Committee meeting they attended, in person or telephonically.
 Each Director was reimbursed for travel and other expenses incurred in attending meetings.
-The Company also paid a \$5,000 annual retainer to each non-affiliate independent Director and an additional \$5,000 annual retainer to the Audit Committee Chairman.
-Each non-affiliate independent Director also received a grant of 12,000 options to purchase Common Stock pursuant to the Company's Option Plan.
+The Company also pays a \$5,000 annual retainer to each independent Director and an additional \$5,000 annual retainer to the Audit Committee Chairman.
+Each independent Director also received a grant of 12,000 options to purchase Common Stock pursuant to the Company's Option Plan.

-On February 9, 2006, the Board of Directors modified the Director compensation arrangements such that the Chairman of the Board of Directors and the non-affiliate independent Directors will receive an annual retainer of \$40,000, and an annual retainer of \$10,000 for each member of the Audit Committee (\$20,000 for the Chairman), \$10,000 for each member of the Compensation Committee (\$15,000 for the Chairman), and \$5,000 for each member of the Nominating and Corporate Governance Committee (\$7,500 for the Chairman).
-Non-affiliate independent Directors will also receive, at their option, (i) an annual grant of 3,600 deferred stock units, which are rights to receive shares of Common Stock upon termination of service as Director, or (ii) options to purchase 12,000 shares of Common Stock.
+On February 9, 2006, the Board of Directors modified the Director compensation arrangements such that the Chairman of the Board of Directors and the non-affiliate independent Directors will receive, at their option, (i) an annual grant of 3,600 deferred stock units, which are rights to receive shares of Common Stock upon termination of service as Director, or (ii) options to purchase 12,000 shares of Common Stock.
 The stock options and deferred stock units will be issued quarterly in arrears.
 The exercisability of unvested stock options will be accelerated upon the occurrence of a merger, liquidation or sale of substantially all of the assets of the Company.